TranquilMarmot/YarnLoom/README.md

 #### Quick tag search

 To quickly search for a tag, you can either click on it in the footer of a node or expand the tag list and select it from there.
 This will automatically fill in the search box with the tag and limit the search to tags.

+Re-selecting the tag that is currently being searched for will de-select it and reset the search box.

 <details>
   <summary>Expand for demo of quick tag searching</summary>